f5devcentral/f5-agility-labs-waf/docs/waf241/module2 - positive sec/lab1/lab1.rst

   :width: 600 px

-**This is is how to train a waf and why it is critical to get your policies developed during the testing phase of application devlopment.**
+**This is is how to train a waf and why it is critical to get your policies developed from trusted sources during the testing phases of application development.**

 File Types
 ~~~~~~~~~~~~